NARPNet/NARPNet_NCS/README.md

 based on my experiences playing with it.

 First, FLDIGI is prone to crash when calling external programs with its `EXEC` macro if `EXEC` called exactly right.
-If it crashed you can lose any unsaved changes to your macro files or config (ask me how I know).
+If it crashes you can lose any unsaved changes to your macro files or config (ask me how I know).
 FLDIGI seems to like some programs and despise others and I haven't delved into why.
 I don't think the `EXEC` macro was actually written to launch text editors, but you can make